 When a person professes skill for a negotiated compensation and conditions, then the person is called a professional.
 This is very contrary to a situation where a person gets paid a time bound amount -a salary, for discharge of a skill.
 Salaried people, however, well skilled, are not considered to be true professionals.

-A salary, does not reflect the true value, but rather a generalised cost of the skill.
+A salary, does not reflect the true value, but rather a generalized cost of the skill.
 Salary is also not linked to a quality assurance or time bound delivery.
-Salary as an income does not motivate a person to maximise the productivity and creativity.
+Salary as an income does not motivate a person to maximize the productivity and creativity.

 Professionals can profess skills for their clients.
 Professional need clients, with specific assignments and certain compensation.
 Professionals, themselves become clients, when they need technical help, and are willing to compensate someone with appropriate skill.